This post may contain affiliate links.

 Pinterest Hidden Image

-These Sweet Potato Brownies are a fudgy, rich, and delicious treat for when you’re craving a brownie (you are, aren’t you?) but want a healthy option.
+These Sweet Potato Brownies are a fudgy, rich treat for when you’re craving a brownie (you are, aren’t you?) but want a healthy option.
+They’re unbelievably tasty!

 Easy sweet potato brownies cut into squares

-• Absolutely Delicious.
-I cannot in good conscience promise you that they are dead ringers for the buttery, sugar-packed brownies you’ll find in bakeries (you’ll need my brownie recipe from The Well Plated Cookbook for that experience), but I can, however, promise that these sweet potato brownies are equally as rich and fudgy with chocolate, and insanely scrumptious!
+I cannot promise you that sweet potato brownies are dead ringers for the sugar-packed brownies you’ll find in bakeries (you’ll need my brownie recipe from The Well Plated Cookbook for that experience).
+But I can, however, promise that these sweet potato brownies are equally as rich and insanely scrumptious!

-• You’ll Never Notice the Sweet Potato.
-As with the hidden veggies in my Avocado Brownies and Zucchini Brownies, these healthy sweet potato brownies DO NOT TASTE LIKE SWEET POTATOES.
-Sweet potatoes provide mega brownie moisture and natural sweetness, similar to the way applesauce works in healthy dessert recipes like these Vegan Brownies.
+• Sweet potatoes provide mega brownie moisture and natural sweetness, similar to the way applesauce works in healthy dessert recipes like these Vegan Brownies.

 5 Star Review